 |Name||Age||MS Yds.||MS TD||DR||Height (Inches)||Weight||Forty||20 Yard Short Shuttle||Vertical|

 Jon Moore at Pro Football Focus (PFF) developed an interesting metric he calls “Phenom Index” – a tool used to incorporate player age within player evaluation.
-Of the 2017 rookie WRs, JuJu aggregates to the second highest score, just behind Curtis Samuel (who is really a RB):
+Of the 2017 rookie WRs, JuJu aggregates to the second highest score, just behind the highly productive RB/WR Curtis Samuel:

 |WR||Draft||College||Combine?||msYDS||MSyd Z||Age||Age Z||PHENOM|

 |Curtis Samuel||2017||Ohio State||YES||31.1||0.576||20.4||-2.338||2.914|

 |Zay Jones||2017||East Carolina||YES||43.5||1.724||21.8||-0.829||2.553|

 |Noel Thomas, Jr.||2017||Connecticut||YES||48.7||2.205||22.3||-0.235||2.44|

 |Jalen Robinette||2017||Air Force||YES||55.4||2.826||22.9||0.421||2.405|

 |Isaiah Ford||2017||Virginia Tech||YES||30.5||0.52||20.9||-1.778||2.298|

 |Taywan Taylor||2017||W. Kentucky||YES||36.7||1.094||21.8||-0.74||1.834|

 |Lance Lenoir||2017||Western Illinois||36.9||1.115||21.9||-0.669||1.784|